F5Networks/terraform-provider-bigip/docs/userguide/modifying.rst

     }

+Terraform configurations are meant to be changed like this.
+You can also completely remove resources and Terraform will know to destroy the old one.

-2. After changing the configuration, run `terraform apply` again to see how Terraform will apply this change to the existing resources.
+2. After changing the configuration, run ``terraform apply`` again to see how Terraform will apply this change to the existing resources.
 The prefix -/+ means that Terraform will destroy and recreate the resource, rather than update it in-place.
 While some attributes can be updated in-place (which are shown with the ~ prefix), Terraform handles these details for you, and the execution plan makes it clear what Terraform will do.

 .. code-block:: javascript
    :linenos: